ImageMagick/Usage-Markdown/windows/index.md

 Switching to codepage 65001 will not work with most of the DOS commands, especially when looping through directory trees.
 And switching the codepage to and fro between, say 1252 (West European Latin) and 65001 will usually not work either or become at least rather tricky.

-The safest approach is to convert strings when they are needed, using an external command line program, such as "`Iconv.exe`", a UNIX tool which is also available for Windows.
+The safest approach is to convert strings when they are needed, using an external command line program, such as "`Iconv.exe`", a Unix tool which is also available for Windows.
 Download the setup file from [SourgeForge](http://gnuwin32.sourceforge.net/packages/libiconv.htm) and install the files into the standard directory `C:\Program Files\GnuWin32`.
 Then dump the output of the DOS command to a text file in your script and convert that file to UTF-8 in the following: